rupadana/filament-api-service/README.md

 ## Group Name & Prefix

-You can edit prefix & group route name as you want, default im use model singular label;
+You can edit prefix & group route name as you want, default this plugin use model singular label;

 ```php
     class BlogApiService extends ApiService